lexpk/Computer-Aided-Verification-UE/exercise1/readme.md

 Your task in this exercise will be to familiarize youself with the NuSMV model checker and z3 SMT Solver.
 In particular, you will examine a number of LTL specifications, first using NuSMV, and then by performing a translation to SMT and applying z3.

 To simplify our task of translating NuSMV to SMT later, we use a limited syntax.
-In particular, you should only use a single MODULE within it just VAR, INIT, TRANS, INVAR and LTLSPEC declarations.
+In particular, in your NuSMV encodings please only use a single MODULE and within it only VAR, INIT, TRANS, INVAR and LTLSPEC declarations.

 ## Exercises